getodk/aggregate/functionalTests/README.md

 This submodule's tests should/will probably be replaced by:

- - Unit tests in `common` submodule
+ - Unit & integration tests in `common` submodule
- - Integration tests in `dev` submodule
  - An external [puppeteer](https://github.com/GoogleChrome/puppeteer) (or similar) suite.

 ## How to run these tests